-With the global decline in pollinator populations, the University of Guelph recognized an opportunity to become a leader in protecting, promoting, and celebrating pollinators and the important ecological services they provide.
+With the global decline in pollinator populations, the University of Guelph recognized an opportunity to become a leader in protecting, promoting, and celebrating pollinators and the ecological services they provide.

 Thinking globally and acting locally, the University of Guelph became the second university in Canada to pledge a commitment to protect pollinators and their habitat.

 This designation continues to be student-led and supported.
-Students have taken the vision of a pollinator-friendly campus and brought them to life through leading a native-pollinator habitat creation project behind our largest student residence.
+Students have taken the vision of a pollinator-friendly campus and brought them to life by leading a native-pollinator habitat creation project behind our largest student residence.

 We're working to create educational signage for display around campus to educate and inform the threats to local pollinators and our efforts to protect them.